 Home

 1. Recognize that this is the most important part of your job, by far.
 If you do a poor job of hiring you will struggle to succeed.
-So don’t dump it on somebody else, own it yourself.
+So don’t dump it on somebody else because it isn’t fun; own it yourself.
 Also, realize that this will be hard for you and allocate your time accordingly.
 If hiring is easy, you’re not doing it right: recruiting great people is extremely hard because demand always vastly exceeds supply.
 Make sure you’re always thinking about how you can do better at recruiting.

-3. Don’t compromise on attitude.
+4. Don’t compromise on attitude.
 You’re not just making hires, you’re building a team, so you need team players.
 This is actually something that interviews are pretty good at revealing, so make sure to listen to your gut.
 Tech hires need to be bright and technically adept, but also humble and eager.
 Despite the movies, the most talented engineers are always very humble.
+This is why the phrase “better a hole than an a-hole” exists — it’s tempting to hire strong engineers, but if they’re assholes, they’ll wreck your team.

-5. Never turn down a great hire.
-If you’re not in the market for a particular role but a world-class candidate comes along, adjust your budget and make the hire – your hiring funnel probably doesn’t have the volume or reach to be predictable, so you need to adapt your hiring plans to the circumstances.
+5. Never turn down a great hire if at all possible.
+If you’re not in the market for a particular role but a world-class candidate comes along, adjust your budget and make the hire — your hiring funnel probably doesn’t have the volume or reach to be predictable, so you need to adapt your hiring plans to the circumstances.
 Every time I’ve made an opportunistic hire, within a few months I’ve felt they were crucial to our success.

-6. Recognize that you’re in sales now.
-Understand what a funnel is, understand your “customer”, understand your pitch, and focus on candidate experience, from first contact with your brand to offer acceptance.
+6. Absolutely obsess over the candidate experience.
+This could be a whole post by itself.
+Understand what a funnel is, understand your “customer”, understand your pitch, and focus on making every touchpoint with a great experience, from first contact with your organization to offer delivery.
+Make sure they always know what to expect from you and what’s expected of them.
 Drop what you’re doing to get back to candidates.
 Lavish time on them.
 A great hire is probably the highest ROI of anything you could be doing.
+Corollary: don’t include take-home coding assignments in your process because that’s a big, asymmetrical burden to put on a candidate and tends to bias against senior hires who are more likely to have family obligations in the evening and weekends that they can’t (or won’t) put aside to do your lame coding assignment.

 8. Know your quarry.
 To recruit great engineers you have to know what they want, and here’s what they want: to work with other great engineers; to use tools and technologies that don’t frustrate them constantly; to report to a manager who’s an engineer, or who at least won’t ask them to do things that make no sense; to be challenged to a decent degree and given the opportunity to learn and develop new skills; and to build a product they’re proud of at a company that’s well managed and likely to succeed.
 Put these pieces in place and then make sure to convey them in your interview process.
 But the best bait is a great existing team, which is yet another reason to keep the bar high.